-These figures are presented for the purposes of IAS 26 only.
+These figures are presented as required by IAS 26.
 They are not relevant for the calculations undertaken for funding purposes or other statutory purposes under UK pension legislation.
-This item is not recognised in the Net Asset Statement, hence is considered not to be in opposition to the assertion included in the Net Asset Statement surrounding future liabilities of the fund.
+This item is not recognised in the Net Asset Statement, hence is considered not to be in opposition to the assertion included in the Net Asset Statement surrounding future liabilities of the Fund.

-The promised retirement benefits at 31 March 2019 have been projected using a roll forward approximation from the latest formal funding valuation as at 31 March 2016.
+The promised retirement benefits at 31 March 2020 have been projected using a roll forward approximation from the latest formal funding valuation as at 31 March 2019.
 The above figures include both vested and non-vested benefits, although the latter is assumed to have a negligible value.